 - A Bachelor’s or Master´s degree in economics, public policy, international development, or related fields;

-- At least 2 years of work experience, preferably in a research setting and data analysis;
+- At least 2 years of work experience after graduation, preferably in a research setting and data analysis

 - Excellent project management and organizational skills; meticulous attention to detail; ability to work independently;

 - Excellent verbal and written communication skills in Spanish and English, including ability to effectively communicate;

 - Strong quantitative skills and very good knowledge of Stata required; programming and other technical knowledge a strong plus;